smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 |----|-------|----------|
 | 1  | Apple | 17       |

-The below ORACLE SQL statement uses the `USING` clause and mimics the `NATURAL JOIN`.
+The below Oracle SQL statement uses the `USING` clause and mimics the `NATURAL JOIN`.

 ```sql
 SELECT  *